ldenoue/screenrun-extension-v3/README.md

 # Install on Chrome

-Or load the unpacked extension from GitHub:
+Load the unpacked extension from GitHub:
 - `git clone https://github.com/ldenoue/screenrun-extension.git` and then open Chrome `Manage Extensions` and click `Load Unpacked` to pick the folder where you cloned this repo.

 # Contact me